docarray/docarray/README.md

 <a href="https://docarray.jina.ai"><img src="https://github.com/jina-ai/docarray/blob/main/.github/README-img/9nn.png?raw=true" alt="Visualizing top-9 matches using DocArray API" height="250px"></a>
 </p>

-What we did here is reverting the preprocessing steps (i.e. switching axis and normalizing) on the copied matches, so that one can visualize them using image sprites.
+What we did here is revert the preprocessing steps (i.e. switching axis and normalizing) on the copied matches, so that you can visualize them using image sprites.

 ### Quantitative evaluation